BurnOutTrader/tick-trader/README.md

 ## Current limitations and planned work

-- SHM data plane for Depth/Quotes: AnnounceShm path implemented and cached in the Router; providers announce SHM on first subscribe for Quotes/Depth using tt-shm helpers.
-Next step: implement actual shared memory segments and seqlock snapshots with writers in workers and zero-copy readers in clients.
+- SHM data plane for Ticks/Quotes/Depth: Implemented.
+Providers write rkyv snapshots into SHM using a seqlock header via tt-shm and the Router announces streams with AnnounceShm (cached for late subscribers).
+Client-side zero-copy readers are a TODO (engine still consumes framed rkyv; sample SHM reader helpers to be added).
 - Full out-of-process ProviderWorker processes: Scaffolding added (providers::ipc) with a minimal command protocol; current workers are in-process.
 Next step: spawn/process management and UDS/TCP transport.
 - Remove legacy Request variants once all clients use key-based messages.